Last Will and Testament (Will)

 A Will won't prevent your estate from going through the probate court process, but a trust does.
 Even a fairly simple trust can reduce the impact of probate on the assets placed inside it.
 The formal probate court process typically takes approximately a year, and has various mandatory fees which can deplete inheritances of your loved ones.
 Your heirs will be able get their inheritance quickly and without substantial costs with the help of some simple planning through the use of a trust.
 Therefore, it is important to weigh out the options with an attorney who can advise you what might be your best option given your individual circumstances.

 It is also important to note that a living trust does not remove all need for a Will.
 Generally, you would still need a special kind of Will — known as a Pour Over Will.
 This is a very simple will that complements a trust.
-A Pour Over Will simply states that any assets that have not been funded into your trust should go there when you die.
+A Pour Over Will simply states that any assets that do not have probate-avoidance mechanism in place should go to your trust when you die.
 This document aids in expediting the disbursement of your estate for anything you forgot or neglected to place in your trust.

 Feel free to reach out to an attorney at Fyfe Law Firm who can advise you on how to best structure your estate plan to provide for all of the "what ifs."
 Call us at (858) 412-7714.